drtamarojgreen/quanta_tissu/docs/quanta_conformation_suite.md

 4) Implementation round (Build)
 - Prompt:
   “Generate a minimal, dependency-light parser in Rust and TypeScript matching this EBNF, with error handling, AST builder, and visitor hooks.
 Include tests.”

-I can run the same rounds here with you, merge deltas, and lock a canonical spec.

 ---